darkfeline/animanager/README.md

 These are used for configuring the `watch` command.

 - player: The command line arguments used for launching a video player.
-- series: A list of 2-tuples mapping an anime series ID to a regex for matching against the filenames of episodes of that series.
+- series: A dictionary mapping an anime series ID to a regex for matching against the filenames of episodes of that series.
 The match group named `ep` is used for the episode number.